leocho1989/leel/README.md

 * Ruby

-  I used ruby for backend authentication feature.
+  I used Ruby for backend authentication feature.
+It was easy and clear to use Ruby for authentication coding part.

 ```Ruby